Try these six delicious, inflammation-busting recipes

 - Stir in 1 tbsp (15 mL) brown sugar.
 Taste and add remaining salt and sugar, if you wish.

-- Serve with sauteed leafy greens (such as spinach or kale) and whole grain rolls.
+- Finally, serve with sauteed leafy greens (such as spinach or kale) and whole grain rolls.

 - If you don’t serve it immediately, the pork will keep well, covered and refrigerated, up to 3 days, or in the freezer for 1 month.